Excellent Ideas for the Best Drinks and Food With Tea

 A Spin on Salad Dressings

-Salad dressings are a creative way to add some of that delicious tea flavor to your bed of greens.
+Salad dressings are a creative way to put a spin on your everyday food with tea.
 You can infuse your olive oil with tea and let it sit on the counter — allowing it to get stronger over time.
 Or add a small but strongly steeped dose of tea to your dressing for an extra burst of unique flavor.

 How to Use Tea in Cooking

-You can use tea in place of water for just about everything, including rice or quinoa.
-You can switch out the water for an equal amount of steeped tea.
-You can also add tea leaves directly to the recipe for a more potent flavor that comes from a longer steeping time.
+You can use tea in place of water for just about every grain-like dish, including rice or quinoa.
+Switch out the water for an equal amount of steeped tea.
+You can also add tea leaves directly to the recipe for a more potent flavor that’s strongly mixed with the tea as it cooks.

 Refreshing Cha Soba

-Did you know that some noodles are already made with tea?
+Did you know that some noodles are already a food with tea?
 Cha soba is a kind of Japanese noodle that is made with buckwheat and green tea.
-These beautiful green noodles are served chilled over ice and dipped in a refreshing potent broth during the scorching summer months.
+These beautiful green noodles are served chilled over ice and dipped in a refreshing, potent broth during the scorching summer months.

-How to Use Tea in Cocktails and Smoothies
+How to Use Tea in Cocktails & Smoothies

 Unique Cocktails

-You can infuse any alcohol with a complimentary tea.
-Infuse a potent high-quality oolong tea within a bottle of gin and just let it sit for a while — a few weeks or maybe a few months or even longer.
+You can infuse any alcohol with a complementary tea.
+Steep high-quality oolong tea in a bottle of gin and just let it sit for a while — a few weeks or maybe a few months or even longer.
 You can also infuse bourbon or whiskey with a strong pu-erh or black tea.
 The longer you let the ingredients meld together, the more complex the flavors will become.

 Energetic Smoothie Booster

-Do you have a recipe in mind that you can doctor up with a splash or infusion of tea?
+What is the first way you will improve your food with tea?
 No matter the kind of tea you decide to use, you want it to burst with flavor.
-Teabloom carries USDA Certified Organic teas that are grown naturally on reputable farms and estates.
+Teabloom carries USDA Certified Organic teas grown naturally on reputable farms and estates.

 From the start, Teabloom has been on a mission to elevate and clean up the tea industry one teacup at a time.
 Their teas are exquisite, but their teaware is even more extraordinary.
 Each piece is handcrafted from borosilicate glass — a revolutionary and clean material.
 Teabloom always has the flavor of your tea, your health, and the sustainability of the planet in mind.

-Discover a better way to enjoy tea and start a new clean tea ritual with help from Teabloom, today.
+Discover a better way to enjoy tea with Teabloom.
+Start a new, clean tea ritual today.